liusitan/Leetcode-CPP-Debug-Setup-Tutorial/README.md

 # Leetcode CPP Debug Setup Tutorial

-This tutorial helps the leetcoder who is not familiar with c++ quickly setup their debugging environment with ease.
-There are vscode extension outthere, but I found them hard to use, especially for poor support for data structure like trees, and metascript addition to original leetcode file.
-By following this tutorial, you should make sure you have your own c++ compiler, vscode [leetcode]{https://marketplace.visualstudio.com/items?itemName=LeetCode.vscode-leetcode} extension installed.
+This tutorial helps the leetcoders who are not familiar with c++ quickly setup their debugging environment with ease.
+Although there are vscode extensions out there, I found them hard to use, especially for their poor support for data structure like trees, and meta script addition to original leetcode file.
+Before following this tutorial, you should make sure you have your own c++ compiler, vscode [leetcode]{https://marketplace.visualstudio.com/items?itemName=LeetCode.vscode-leetcode} extension installed.
+In future, more data structure builder will be added in this repo.

 ## usage:
 open your target leetcode file for debugging